Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • psychological stress;

-• active physical exercises;
+• active physical exercise;

 • fear of a medical institution;